 The meat in pet foods may not be what you think it is.
+Is it really Meat at all?

 This year alone, consumers will spend billions of dollars on food, treats, collars and toys.
 But our pets aren’t the only beneficiaries of that spending.
 There’s big money to made from pet owning consumers, especially for the manufacturers of the one item all pets can’t live without: food.